nest/nest-docker/README.md

     you want to start.
 Only the filename without any path.
 The file has to be in the path where you start the script.

--   as virtual image

-        sh run.sh run virtual VERSION

-     or

-        docker run -it --rm -e LOCAL_USER_ID=`id -u $USER` --name my_app \
-               -v $(pwd):/opt/data  \
-               -p 8080:8080 nestsim/nest:VERSION /bin/bash

-    (For VERSION see above)

-    You are logged in as user 'nest'.
-Enter 'python' and in the python-shell 'import nest'.
-A 'nest.help()' should display the main help page.

 ### (3) - Delete the NEST Images